danielenricocahall/Advanced-Object-Oriented-Design-Projects/README.md

 * FileWriter is the class which, provided an instance of FileBuilder and a string containing the original file contents, will call the FileBuilder's *buildString* function on the string, and write the new contents to a file.

+The functionality of this architecture can be verified by running the driver (*Driver.cpp*).